dgay54/google-cloud-datastore-quadruple/src/README.md

 - `array_len(e)` - returns length of array `e`
 - `to_digit(e)` - converts e to a decimal digit - no value clamping required
 - `to_exponent(e)` - converts e (unsigned in the range 0 to 2^32-1) to a value storeable in `field(exponent)` - no value clamping required
+- `to_double(e)` - converts e to an IEEE 64-bit floating point value - no value clamping required
 - `to_uint64(e)` - converts e to an unsigned 64-bit integer - no value clamping required
 - `wrap_uint64(e)` - wraps e to the unsigned 64-bit integer range
 - `lsr(e, N)` - shifts unsigned 64-bit integer left by N bits
 - `int_divide(e1, e2)` - integer divide (round towards 0) of 64-bit unsigned integers
 - `f_number_of_leading_zeros(e)` - number of leading zeros of 64-bit unsigned integer e - can assume e is non-zero
 - `f_log(e)` - IEEE 64-bit floating point natural logarithm
-- `f_floor(e)` - IEEE 64-bit floating point round down to the closest signed 64-bit integer
+- `f_floor(e)` - IEEE 64-bit floating point round down to the closest integer
 - `f_iabs(e)` - 32-bit signed integer absolute value